wp-plugins/twitter-friendly-links/readme.txt

 * Compatible with Twitter Tools, Tweet This and AskApache Google 404 plugins
 * Compatible with WordPress MU
 * Configurable linking relations (HTML and HTTP) for rel=shortlink, rel=canonical and rev=canonical
+* Super easy tracking with Google Analytics!
+Destination links are Taggable!
 * More coming up soon!

 YES, I do consider feature requests, and that is what makes this plugin work.
 The discussions go here: [Twitter Friendly Links](http://kovshenin.com/wordpress/plugins/twitter-friendly-links/ "Twitter Friendly Links")